The following is taken from the National Register Nomination Narrative form:

 The Coal River that flows through St. Albans and joins the Kanawha River there was observed in 1742 by explorer John Peter Salley and named for its nearby vast outcropping of coal.
 Starting in Virginia, Salley eventually paddled his buffalo skin canoe all the way to New Orleans and returned by ship to Virginia and wrote of his travels in his diary.

 Coalsmouth developed rapidly, as it was wisely located where several transportation routes came together.
 The famous James River & Kanawha Turnpike passed through Coalsmouth, and ran along what is now Main Street.
 This turnpike would eventually evolve into US 60, now known as the Midland Trail.
 During the early nineteenth century, the turnpike supported two Inns at Coalsmouth, and a covered bridge was built in 1832 to cross the Coal River west of town to facilitate easy travel.
 Following the Confederate retreat from the nearby Battle of Scary Creek in 1861, the bridge was burned and destroyed.
 Another important transportation link could be found on the nearby Coal River, as eleven locks and dams were constructed in 1855 under the supervision of Captain Wm.
-Rosecrans (later General) and continued in use until the 1880s.
+Rosecrans (later General) and continued in use until the early 1880s.

 Thus Coalsmouth very early in its history stood at the convergence of a turnpike, the Coal and the Kanawha Rivers, and later, a major railroad.